markh-de/KiVar/README.md

 The following sub-sections describe the variation rules setup procedure.

 While it is recommended to define variation rules in the schematic (i.e. in symbol fields) and propagate them to the board, it is also possible to define those rules directly in the board (i.e. in footprint fields) and propagate them back to the schematic.
-Either way, in order for KiVar to utilize the variation rules, they must be present in the footprint fields, as KiVar uses the _pcbnew_ API wrapper and can therefore only operate on the board (not schematic) data, which must then be propagated back to the schematic as described in later sections. <!-- todo link -->
+Either way, in order for KiVar to utilize the variation rules, they must be present in the footprint fields, as KiVar uses the _pcbnew_ API wrapper and can therefore only operate on the board (not schematic) data, which must then be [propagated back to the schematic](#updating-the-schematic).

 <a name="migrate"></a>